trivago/gollum/docs/src/examples/docs.rst

 1) Heading
    A heading is defined by text that is surrounded by blank lines.
    If a heading is starting a documentation block, the preceding blank line is omitted.
+   Please note that a heading is only detected as heading by godoc if there is regular text following the blank line after the heading.

 2) Enumeration
    An enumeration starts with a "- " and ends with a blank line.